-Overall, the DRT believes that the specific circumstances surrounding the site warrants a recommendation of approval, subject to proposed conditions A-M. The subject property is a former landfill site that has significant limitations on the type of uses that can occur, due to significant hardships in building construction due to the soil quality.
+Overall, the DRT believes that the specific circumstances surrounding the site and business operations warrants a recommendation to renew the existing Conditional Use Permit, subject to proposed conditions A-M. The subject property is a former landfill site that has significant limitations on the type of uses that can occur, due to significant hardships in building construction due to the soil quality.
+As part of the review of the Conditional Use Permit renewal application, the applicant has demonstrated adequate compliance with the previously issued conditions, and has received no local or state complaints or formal enforcement actions against their current operation.
 Compared to other potential uses that could be allowed on the site, the A1 Organics site provides a viable use with an environmental benefit to the city, in terms of reduction of organic waste diversion from landfills.

 The property is also situated in a significant depression compared to adjacent properties, which reduces the visual impact that the mulch piles have on surrounding properties.
 In terms of dust impacts, the applicant is demonstrating a number of different mitigation methods to reduce impacts, and by allowing higher mulch piles (compared to 8' high piles which currently are allowed on the site as a by-right use), mulch piles are more compact and dense compared to shortened piles, and have less dust impacts as a result.